-The Provence & Riviera itinerary will take your from must sees to hideaways, from Luberon stone villages to the Riviera's wonderful panoramas.
+The Provence & Riviera itinerary will take your from must sees to hideaways, from Luberon hilltop villages to the Riviera's wonderful panoramas.
 Flower fragrances, glowing colors, Mediterranean tastes and sunshine will delight you.

 Uncover every mystery of Luberon.
 We will tell you about some hidden jewels - villages, off the beaten track – not too crowded…so you can experience life in Provence like Peter Mayle did.
 We can recommend a local market and wine cellar for each day of the week!

-To avoid the crowds on the Riviera, we recommend that you stay in a small hilltop village in the back country.
+Spend the next 3 nights away from the crowds on the Riviera.
+You will stay in a small hilltop village in the hinterland about 40 minute drive to Nice.
 Enjoy a peaceful atmosphere while playing Petanque or having a drink at a table at an outdoor cafe, typical southern French activities.
 Your Hosts will welcome you very warmly and have you share a table d'hôtes dinner around the pool.

-In the Riviera hinterland, you will have the opportunity to discover some of the most beautiful handicrafts in France, particularly ceramics, sculpture and painting.
+In the French Riviera, you will have the opportunity to discover some of the most beautiful handicrafts, particularly ceramics, sculpture and painting.
 You might be tempted to step into a glassblower's shoes and make your own “chef d’oeuvre”.
+For art lovers, the many art museums of Nice and its surroundings will amaze you with masterpieces by Chagall, Matisse and Picasso.

 Bienvenue en France !